Volume of a Cone Calculator

 Despite the relative complexity of the body, you only need two measurements to calculate a cone's volume: its height and the diameter of its base, or equivalently - its radius. π is the unitless mathematical constant equal to ~3.149159.

-How to calculate the volume of a cone?
+How to calculate the volume of a cone

 First, take the measurement of the diameter (widest measurement you can take of the base), then measure or estimate the height.
 If you already have plans or schematics, just get the lengths from there.
-Convert the length units to the same base, e.g. inches or centimeters, then follow the formula above or use our online volume of a cone calculator.
+Convert the length units to the same base, e.g. inches or centimeters, then follow the formula above or use the online volume of a cone calculator.
 The output is always in cubic units, e.g. cubic inches, cubic feet, cubic yards, cubic mm, cubic cm, cubic meters, and so on.

 Example: find the volume of a cone